-Sanford Biggers: Codeswitch is the first survey of quilt-based works by the award-winning, New York-based interdisciplinary artist.
-The solo show features over 60 quilt-based works by the artist that seamlessly weave American history into a broader context of global traditions and styles.
+Sanford Biggers: Codeswitch is the first survey of quilt-based works by the New York-based interdisciplinary artist.
+The solo show features over 50 quilt-based works by the artist that seamlessly weave American history into a broader context of global traditions and styles.

 For over two decades, Biggers has been developing a singular body of work that is deeply informed by African American history and traditions, and sustains a rich dialog with contemporary art on a national and international level, referencing urban culture, the body, sacred geometry, and American symbolism.

 The title of the Bronx Museum exhibition, Codeswitch, refers to both the artists’ quilt series known as the Codex series and to the idea of code-switching itself, or shifting from one linguistic code to another depending on the social context.
 The Codex series includes mixed media paintings and sculptures done directly on or made from pre-1900 antique quilts.
 This process, like linguistic code-switching, recognizes language plurality, as the quilts signal their original creator’s intent as well as the new layers of meaning given to them through Biggers’s artistic intervention.